gautam132002/LFR/README.md

 Before you get started, make sure you have the following components ready:

-- **Arduino or Microcontroller**: You'll need a microcontroller board (e.g., Arduino nano or uno) to control the robot.
+- **Arduino or Microcontroller**: You'll need a microcontroller board (e.g., Arduino) to control the robot.

 - **Infrared (IR) Sensors**: These sensors are used to detect the line on the ground.